bmezaris/RetargetVid/README.md

 ## Prerequisities
 To run our SmartVidCrop method you will need Python 3.
+Clone this repository and make sure that you extracted the zip files in the *annotations* directory  as well as the *results/smartvidcrop.zip*.
 You must also have the following packages which can be simply installed via pip (in parenthesis you can find the recommended version to install):

 * TensorFlow (tensorflow-gpu==2.0)
 * PyTorch (torch==1.7.1+cu110)